RSO: The Man, the Myth, the Oil

 The Man, the Myth, the Extract

 Rick Simpson is a vocal hemp and medical cannabis advocate with a MÜVing story.
-In the late ‘90s, Simpson began a medical cannabis regimen to ease the symptoms of tinnitus and vertigo caused from a workplace accident, according to Weedmaps.
+In the late ‘90s, Simpson began a medical cannabis regimen to ease the symptoms of tinnitus and vertigo caused from a workplace accident.
 His success with symptom management led him to believe in the power of medical cannabis, to the benefit of countless current cannabis users.

 In the early 2000s, after successfully managing his non-life-threatening ailments with cannabis, Simpson learned he had basal cell carcinoma – skin cancer.
 He had come across a study on mice and a form of lung cancer published in 1975 not long before his diagnosis.
 The study observed a reduction in tumor size with mice that were orally dosed THC.
 With Simpson’s personal positive results in abating tinnitus and vertigo issues and the study in tow, he sought his own skin cancer treatment alternative.